Iron scrap recycling Taguchi Metals Co., Ltd.

 Installed 154.3 kilowatts solar energy generation equipment at Tsukuba Plant.

-Installed 1000-ton Guillotine and constructed the building to house Guillotine at Tsukuba Plant
+Installed magnetic eddy current sorting equipment.
+Installed 1000-ton Guillotine and constructed the building house of Guillotine at Tsukuba Plant

 2014